 Whether you are a Floridian or simply curious about your state's cognitive profile, the Florida data illustrates several important points about IQ measurement.
 Population averages are profoundly shaped by demographic composition โ age distribution, immigration patterns, and language use โ in ways that make simple statewide comparisons deeply misleading.

 Your own IQ has nothing to do with which state you live in.
-Our free IQ test gives you a baseline score across verbal, spatial, logical, and memory domains in 20 minutes โ far more informative than any state average.
+The free IQ test at DesperateMinds gives you a baseline score across verbal, spatial, logical, and memory domains in 20 minutes โ far more informative than any state average.

 State averages describe populations.
 A calibrated IQ test describes you.
 Take the free DesperateMinds test โ 30 questions, four domains, instant results.